 Resident satisfaction with street lighting is among the lowest ratings on the community survey.
-To address this, the Village installed street lights in the Village Acres neighborhood in FY 2017, which increased their satisfaction levels.
-In FY 2018, Lake Pinehurst residents opposed street lights so none were installed.
+The Village continues to work with neighborhoods to address street lighting concerns.
 There are no current plans in the 5-year period to significantly increase street lighting.